Electroweak Supersymmetry around the Electroweak Scale: Introduction

 In this paper, we consider the simple Generalized Minimal Supergravity (GmSUGRA)~\cite{Li:2010xr, Balazs:2010ha} (For previous studies on non-universal gaugino masses in the supersymmetric GUTs, see Refs.~\cite{Ellis:1985jn, Drees:1985bx, Anderson:1999uia, Chamoun:2001in, Chakrabortty:2008zk, Martin:2009ad, Bhattacharya:2009wv, Feldman:2009zc, Chamoun:2009nd, Li:2010mra, Gogoladze:2011aa, Younkin:2012ui}.).
 We show explicitly that the electroweak supersymmetry can be realized naturally, and gauge coupling unification can be preserved.
 To be concrete, we consider two Scenarios for the gaugino mass ratios: Scenario I has $M_1 : M_2 : M_3 = 1 : (-1) : 4$ and Scenario II has $M_1 : M_2 : M_3 = \frac{5}{3} : 1 : \frac{8}{3}$, where $M_1$, $M_2$ and $M_3$ are bino mass, wino mass, and gluino mass, respectively.
 We discuss two cases for the supersymmetry breaking scalar masses and trilinear soft $A$ terms: (A) The universal scalar mass $m_0$, and universal/non-universal trilinear $A$ terms.
 This case is similar to the mSUGRA/CMSSM; (B) The universal squark and slepton mass $m_0$, universal/non-universal trilinear $A$ terms, and especially non-universal Higgs scalar masses.
 This case is similar to the NUHM2.
-Choosing a moderate $\tan\beta = 13$ where $\tan\beta$ is the ratio of the Higgs vacuum expectation values (VEVs) in the SSMs, we scan the viable parameter spaces which satisfy all the current phenomenological constraints.
+Choosing the universal squark and slepton mass, the fixed trilinear $A$ terms and a moderate $\tan\beta = 13$ for simplicity where $\tan\beta$ is the ratio of the Higgs vacuum expectation values (VEVs) in the SSMs, we scan the viable parameter spaces which satisfy all the current phenomenological constraints.
 Also, we present the concrete benchmark points where the squarks, gluinos and Higgsinos are about a few TeV while the sleptons, bino and winos are several hundreds of GeV.
 For the universal trilinear soft $A$ term, we can fit all the experimental constraints very well except the $(g_{\mu}-2)/2$.
 And the deviations of $(g_{\mu}-2)/2$ from the central value is about 2.6$\sigma$.
 Interestingly, with non-universal trilinear soft $A$ terms, we can fit all the experimental constraints very well, especially, the deviations of $(g_{\mu}-2)/2$ from the central value is within 1 or 2$\sigma$.
-Moreover, we comment on the fine-tuningg problem as well as the LHC searches.
+We would like to point out that comparing to the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}, the ratios between the squark masses and slepton masses and ratios between the gluino mass and the bino/wino masses in our models are larger.
+Moreover, we comment on the fine-tuning problem as well as the LHC searches.